vidup/mockit/README.md

 You can also set a specific behaviour for a specific set of arguments.
 This is useful when you want to test a function that has different behaviours depending on the arguments it receives.

-To do that, you can chain the `isCalled.withArgs(...args)` helper, which takes the same arguments as the mocked function, and then set the behaviour you want.
+To do that, you can use the `isCalledWith(...args)` helper, which takes the same arguments as the mocked function, and then set the behaviour you want.

 At that point the API is the same as the default behaviour.